 However, before that, Pagans burned Yule logs they decorated with things, like holly and pine cones, as their year-end celebration.
 They also saved the ash for its magical properties.

 Can’t burn a log in your home?
 You can always make an edible Yule log.

 Much like holly, poinsettias, and mistletoe, evergreen trees became a symbol of winter celebrations before Christianity because they stayed green throughout the cold months.
 Egyptians, Romans, and then the Germans, all decorated their homes with wreaths made from fir and pine trees to protect their homes from illness and evil.

 In the 1800s, the Germans brought this tradition to the U.S. Initially, Christmas trees were left outside and decorated with other natural items, like apples and flowers.
 Once they made their way indoors, people made decorations for their trees out of colored paper.

 Shopping at antique stores and estate sales, you might come across something strange — clip-on candle holders meant to adorn a Christmas tree.
 Before electricity, people lit their Christmas trees with candles, and yes, sometimes, the whole thing went up in flames.
 Due to the extreme risk of fire, folks had to keep water and sand by their tree in case things got out of control.

 In 1882, the president of Edison’s electric company, Edward H. Johnson, decorated the first electrically lit Christmas tree.
 He placed it in his front window for all to see.

-Santa Claus is probably the most popular Christmas symbol.
+Santa Claus is probably the most popular and certainly most recognizable Christmas symbol.
 Children write letters to this fictional character who, reportedly, determines whether they’ve been naughty or nice.

 There are arguments as to where this jolly figure originated.
 A popular story is that he’s based on Saint Nicholas, a monk born around 280 A.D. who gave away his wealth.